No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction

-We observe that the only matrix solve or inversion is identical to the first case such that the computational complexity is similarly $\mathcal O(N)$ (accumulating the phase blocks) and a $3\times 3$ solve.
-Since both approaches are just the two different Schur complements of the same Hessian, the combined MLE $(\{s_i^\star\},\vec v^\star)$ must be statistically equivalent for both.
-While in the first approach we rely on a first vertex estimate~\footnote{The vertex estimate can be set to the detector origin for PVs or close DVs.} $\vec v_0$ to optimise the phases independently, profiling the vertex first has the added benefit that its position is always kept exactly optimal for the current phases and no first estimate is needed, making it {\it initialisation-free} by construction.
-To the best of our knowledge, and while this is well known in the field of computer vision (specifically bundle adjustment, see e.g.~\cite{bundleadjustment,PoVarPro}), this had not yet been noticed or formulated in high-energy physics.
+Thus, the only matrix solve or inversion is identical to the first case such that the computational complexity is similarly $\mathcal O(N)$ (accumulating the phase blocks) and a $3\times 3$ solve.
+Inserting the components of the Hessian, the phase step can be shown to be identical to the one in Eq.~\eqref{eqn:phase_update}.

-A better way to observe that the fit is initialisation-free can be obtained by first minimising the likelihood in Eq.~\eqref{eqn:likelihood} with respect to $\vec v$, which can be done exactly since it is quadratic in $\vec v$.
+While algebraically equivalent to the first Schur complement, the derivation via the dual Schur complement provides a complementary geometric interpretation.
+We can first minimise the likelihood in Eq.~\eqref{eqn:likelihood} with respect to $\vec v$ exactly (since it is quadratic in $\vec v$).
 We thus obtain

 with